UGC NET Eligibility Criteria 2025: Age Limit, Educational Qualification, Relaxation & Reservation for December Session

 UGC NET Eligibility 2025 for JRF & Lecturership

-UGC NET Eligibility Criteria 2025: The National Testing Agency (NTA) will announce the UGC NET 2025 December session notification on the official website at ugcnet.nta.ac.in.
+UGC NET Eligibility Criteria 2025: The National Testing Agency (NTA) released the UGC NET 2025 December session notification on the official website at ugcnet.nta.nic.in on October 7.
 The UGC NET exam will be conducted for 85 subjects.
-The UGC NET application form link will be available for registration on the official website.
-The candidates must check the UGC NET eligibility 2025 before applying for the NTA NET exam.
-The UGC NET eligibility criteria are provided in the article.
+The authority has not yet released the examination dates.
+It will be intimated later.
+The UGC NET application form link is available for registration on the official website.
+The candidates must check the UGC NET eligibility before applying for the NTA NET 2025 exam for the December session.

 For the ease of candidates, we have shared here the complete UGC NET eligibility 2025 regarding educational qualification, age limit, and relaxation norms for reserved category candidates such as SC, ST, OBC, and PwD.
 Go through the eligibility details below before filling out the application form for the UGC NET exam